netdata/developer-relations/Community/README.md

 ### Topics

-- Currently, we mirror the `support`, `support/netdata-agent` and `support/netdata-cloud` categories and subcategories respectively in the `#discourse-support` channel.
+- We mirror the `support`, `support/netdata-agent` and `support/netdata-cloud` categories and subcategories respectively in the `#discourse-support` channel.
 This is to enable the engineers to easily hop into new topics from a platform that they are already using.
+- We mirror the `feature requests`, `feature requests/netdata agent feature requests` and `feature requests/netdata cloud feature requests` category and subcategories respectively in the `#discourse-feature-requests` channel.
+This is to enable the product team to easily keep track of feature requests.

 ## Data Explorer
 We are using the [Data Explorer Plugin](https://meta.discourse.org/t/data-explorer-plugin/32566) to extract insights and meaningful metrics about the community, directly from the forum PostgreSQL database.